 Dr. Joseph L. Jefferson currently serves as the Assistant Professor of Trombone/Euphonium and Director of Jazz Studies at Southeast Missouri State University.
-As a professional trombonist, Joseph maintains an active performance schedule as a soloist in Classical, Jazz, and commercial musical settings both nationally and internationally.
+As a soloist, chamber musician, and educator, Joseph maintains an active schedule in Classical, Jazz, and commercial musical settings both nationally and internationally.
 Regularly, Joseph is invited to serve as a guest artist, clinician, and adjudicator for both high schools and collegiate music programs throughout the United States.
 As a scholar, Joseph has published research on the Shout Band Tradition in the United House of Prayer.
 Additionally, he has presented his research at the 2019 International Trombone Festival.

 Joseph’s honors and awards range across the scholastic and musical spectrum.
 These honors and awards include: Best Jazz Ensemble and Best Trombone Section (Villanova Collegiate Jazz Festival), finalist in American Prize Competition (as a member in the West Virginia University Symphony Orchestra), University Provost Fellowship (West Virginia University), Academic Enrichment Fellow (West Virginia University), and a Chancellor Scholar (West Virginia Higher Education Policy Commission).
 In 2016, the Jazz Society of Oregon featured Joseph in its Jazz Scene publication.